Nikitha1099/.LPLab/README.md

         run_docker.bat
       ```

+> If you get this error: <br>
+"%cd%"/workspace:"/home/ubuntu/workspace" lp-lab docker: Error response from daemon: status code not OK but 500: {"Message":"Unhandled exception: Filesharing has been cancelled" ..... <br><br>
+Open docker settings and add the current folder path in file sharing

   * All code accessable in docker container resides in `workspace` directory.
 So save any code in `workspace` directory, to be able to run
   in ubuntu